infyhr/dotfiles/README.md

 * some scripts

 ### Changelog (as of last push)
-* Switched from systemd to OpenRC
-* Added wbar and compositing to i3
+* Moved to i3blocks from conky
-* 2 monitors (didn't bother taking a ss of the other one)
+* New color scheme!
+Looks MacOS-ish